open-edge-insights/eii-core/docker_setup/README.md

             Creating The ETA tar Ball (Make sure, the user present in ...docker_setup/deploy/ directory)
             ```sh
-            sudo ./setup_eta.py -c | tee create_eta_targz.txt
+            sudo ./setup_iei.py -c | tee create_iei_targz.txt
             ```
             > **Note**:
-            > 1. This step will create an file named eta.tar.gz in deploy  directory.
+            > 1. This step will create an file named iei.tar.gz in deploy  directory.
 Now user need to copy this tar ball to the destination node's preferable directory.
 Following which user need to execute the below mentioned command for deploying ETA in the target machine.

-            Installing the ETA tar Ball ( make sure an untampered eta.tar.gz file present in the current working directory)
+            Installing the ETA tar Ball ( make sure an untampered iei.tar.gz file present in the current working directory)

             ```sh
-            tar xzf eta.tar.gz
+            tar xzf iei.tar.gz
-            sudo ./setup_eta.py -i -p <PATH OF CERTIFICATES DIR>
+            sudo ./setup_iei.py -i -p <PATH OF CERTIFICATES DIR>
             ```
     > **Note**:
     > 1. Please note: `cp -f resolv.conf /etc/resolv.conf` line in `compose_startup.sh` needs to be commented in non-proxy environment before